PLCnext/MqttGdsConnector/README.md

 ## Features

-* The MQTT Client app is compatible with version 3.1 and 3.1.1
+* The MQTT Client app is compatible with MQTT version 3.1 and 3.1.1
 * Support of TCP and Websockets over an unencrypted or an encrypted (SSL/TLS) connection
 * Automatic reconnect to the MQTT Broker
 * Easy handling due to GDS port mapping, no further configuration effort